 After the European Limax cinereoniger, the California banana slug is the second largest slug in the world.
 Banana slugs are native to the redwood forests in the Pacific coast in North America.
 You can typically view them cruising around on the forest floor, especially when it’s wet out.
-There are 3 known species of yellow slugs found in the U.S. These mollusks are pretty cool!
-Read more and be sure to comment, enjoy, & share!
+There are 3 known species of yellow slugs found in the United States.
+Banana slugs aren’t listed on the IUCN’s endangered species list.

 First the Stats…